 Some girls and women don’t know that there are predators at bars and clubs casing them out.
 A predator will watch for things like two women walking in together late.
 He knows that later in the evening they will have parked farther away.
 So when they’re ready to leave, if one stays and the other goes out to get the car and drive it around, the predator will follow her out to the car.

 I tell my daughter and her friends what the FBI says: When you go to your car, have your keys in your hand.
 If someone with a gun comes up and says to get in the car, throw your keys and purse in one direction and run in the other.
 The bad guy isn’t expecting this, so he thinks, “I can get the money and car instead of going after her.”♣

-Update: Read about Paul Dowling’s memories of Forensic Files narrator Peter Thomas.
+Update: Read about the life and times of Forensic Files narrator Peter Thomas.